-The Fund classifies its financial assets as subsequently measured at amortised cost or measured at fair value through profit or loss on the basis of both:
+The Fund classifies its financial assets as subsequently measured at amortised cost or at fair value through profit or loss on the basis of both:

-- The entity's business model for managing the financial assets - > The contractual cash flow characteristics of the financial asset - Financial assets measured at amortised cost

-A debt instrument is measured at amortised cost if it is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-- Financial assets measured at fair value through profit or loss (FVTPL) A financial asset is measured at fair value through profit or loss if: - i.
+- > The entity's business model for managing the financial assets - > The contractual cash flow characteristics of the financial asset - Financial assets measured at amortised cost A debt instrument is measured at amortised cost if it is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding. - Financial assets measured at fair value through profit or loss (FVTPL) A financial asset is measured at fair value through profit or loss if: - i.
 Its contractual terms do not give rise to cash flows on specified dates that are solely payments of principal and interest on the principal amount outstanding (SPPI); and - ii.
 It is not held within a business model whose objective is either to collect contractual cash flows, or to both collect contractual cash flows and sell; or - iii.
-At initial recognition, it is irrevocably designated as measured at FVTPL when doing so eliminates or significantly reduces a measurement or recognition inconsistency that would otherwise arise from measuring assets or liabilities or recognising the gains and losses on them on different bases. - The Fund investments includes investment in mutual fund instruments which are acquired principally for the purpose of generating a profit from short-term fluctuations in price.
+At initial recognition, it is irrevocably designated as measured at FVTPL when doing so eliminates or significantly reduces a measurement or recognition inconsistency that would otherwise arise from measuring assets or liabilities or recognising the gains and losses on them on different bases.